gsm1011/hadoop.admin/manuscript/chapter7.md

 Typically, we benchmark a Hadoop cluster after the cluster is newly configured before putting into service to accept jobs.
-Because when clients can submit jobs, the benchmarks can be perplexed by client’s jobs to show the real performance of a Hadoop cluster and also the benchmark jobs can cause inconveniences for clients.
+Because when clients can submit jobs, the benchmarks can be perplexed by client's jobs to show the real performance of a Hadoop cluster and also the benchmark jobs can cause inconveniences for clients.